Your CX Playbook for Financial Services

 CS versus CX

-CX involves both direct interactions initiated by the customer, and also indirect interactions the customer has with the organisation: for example, when a customer sees a wealth management company’s advertisement on a billboard or follows a bank on social media.
-Although they are not in direct communication, these indirect experiences build an overall perception of the organisation.
+CX involves both direct interactions initiated by the customer, and also indirect interactions the customer has with the organization: for example, when a customer sees a wealth management company’s advertisement on a billboard or follows a bank on social media.
+Although they are not in direct communication, these indirect experiences build an overall perception of the organization.

 What Is a CX Playbook?